AI BLOG | October 16, 2020

 Figure 1.
 Pose tracking of a tennis player during the serve

 Serve in tennis is a very important phase of the game, in which athletes perform a series of movements carefully perfected over hours and hours of training.
 Being able to analyze the body’s posture is an extremely valuable asset in the player’s quest for improvement, be it amateur or professional.
 Which led to wonder, what other sports could benefit from such an approach?

 As an archery enthusiast, it did not take long for Yoshi to figure out the answer and propose to bring together his interest in the sport and Tokyo Techies’ experience in computer vision.
-The ancient art of the bow is a perfect candidate for this in its modern form: the minutely crafted posture of the shooter is an essential aspect of the sport.

 It also presents a few practical advantages over more mobile sports on the technical side, especially pose estimation.
 Firstly, the athlete’s lower body is mostly static when executing the movements, which simplifies a lot the tracking and normalization, but also data gathering.
 Indeed, fixed cameras are enough to capture the necessary input video, rather than moving ones.
 Secondly, the different phases in the shooting process are pretty well defined, making a systematic approach meaningful and likely to produce useful results.

 We at TT were very excited about this idea and decided to test it out.
 Before anything though, it is essential to understand the sport, and since not all of us were familiar with it, what better way to start the project than with a bit of hands-on practice?

 Along with Yoshi came UJ (Sales Executive) and myself (Data Scientist) on this trip to the shooting range.
 It was the first archery experience for both UJ and I, but we got immediately hooked!
 There is something thrilling about bow shooting that combines a clear and peaceful state of mind with an extremely fun stress reliever.